rse/vmix-scripts/input-bridge.md

 instance on COMPUTER2 (10.0.0.12) to a pre-processing vMix instance on COMPUTER1 (10.0.0.11).
 Then setup COMPUTER1 as following:

-- add the `VPTZ - XXX` inputs as usual (perhaps the leaves of a complex input hierarchy like Camera / Virtual Input / VirtualSet).
+- add the `VPTZ - XXX` inputs as usual (perhaps as the leaves of a complex input hierarchy like Camera / Virtual Input / VirtualSet).

-- add two inputs of type Mix named `BRIDGE1` and `BRIDGE2` and under Settings / Outputs enable NDI for the outputs #3 and #4 and set these two inputs.
+- add two inputs of type *Mix* named `BRIDGE1` and `BRIDGE2` and under their *Settings / Outputs* enable NDI for the outputs #3 and #4 and set these two inputs.

-Then setup COMPUTER2 as follows:
+Then setup COMPUTER2 as following:

 - add the `input-bridge` script to COMPUTER2 and adjust its configuration to: